 Elementary Education Graduate Program, all the requirements of Phase I must have been met.
 Before a candidate can register for classes in Phase II of the Elementary Education Graduate Program, all the requirements of Phase III must have been met prior to graduation.
-The Elementary Education Graduate Program requires a 3.0 GPA for graduation.
+The Elementary Education Graduate Program requires a 3.0 GPA and at least three (3) years of teaching experience in the elementary classroom setting for graduation.